What Actually Changes When You Turn a Dissertation Into a Book (And Why It’s Not Just a Revision)

 A book is shaped by your scholarly voice.

-Turning your dissertation into a book is an opportunity for you present your research through your own style.
+Turning your dissertation into a book is an opportunity to present your research in your own scholarly voice.
 This doesn’t mean that all scholarly conventions are lost, but instead it means that your book features your voice and unique perspective.

 Contribution and Positioning